The Late Bronze Age Collapse

 The “stream from heaven” that the Egyptian priest spoke of, could refer to the Taurid meteor stream, which plays a crucial role in the periodic annihilation of civilization.

 In my book Yuga Shift, I have shown that, as per the Yuga Cycle timeline, the “Greek Dark Ages” (c.1200 to 800 BCE) that followed the Late Bronze Age collapse correspond to the period of transition between the descending Kali Yuga and the ascending Kali Yuga in the Yuga Cycle.
-The descending Kali Yuga which started in 3676 BCE corresponds to what historians refer to as the Bronze Age, while the ascending Kali Yuga, which began in 676 BCE, correspond to what historians call the Iron Age.
+The descending Kali Yuga, which started in 3676 BCE, is what historians refer to as the Bronze Age, while the ascending Kali Yuga, which began in 676 BCE, is known to us as the Iron Age.
 I have also identified the Taurid Resonant Swarm as the primary trigger for the cataclysms of the transitional periods between the Yugas.

 References